guanhuazhao/guanhuazhao.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: The Bartlett of Planning, University College London
+  - name: The Bartlett School of Planning, University College London
     url: https://www.ucl.ac.uk/bartlett/planning/bartlett-school-planning

 # Short bio (displayed in user profile at end of posts)